adityachawla005/cryptonite_taskphase_Aditya/Pondering Paths/Pondering Paths.md

 <br>
 <br>

-# Challenge 3-Program and absolute Paths
+# Challenge 3-Position thy self
 This level required navigating to a specific directory to invoke the /challenge/run program.

 ## Challenge Description